 Daughter: So what happened to actually change things?

 Traveler: The people of Northern California got fed up with the fires and loss of power and the disruption to the economy, in a region that was considered at the time to be the heart of technological innovation for the world.
 Some moved away, down to Los Angeles, which was already sunnier and more laid back and better-looking.
 But those who stuck around rose up and seized the utility for the people, instead of the Wall Street profiteers and fixed-income retirees who used to own it.

 Daughter: So that made the fires and the blackouts go away?

-Well, it’s a little more complicated than that.
+Traveler: Well, it’s a little more complicated than that.
 It turns out if you swap out shareholders for the people of California as your owners, that still leaves thousands of miles of aging transmission lines through arid landscapes increasingly beset by 80-mile-an-hour gusts of wind.
 The threat of fires remained, as did the need to cut power to prevent them.
-But the public ownership did make one change that was well received, and that was investing in a power shutoff website
+But the public ownership did make one change that was well received, and that was investing in a power shutoff website that didn’t crash.

 Daughter: That seems like a good idea.

 Eldest Son: So how did we end up where we are today, sir?